 Perhaps the most common forms of pay discrimination are based on gender, race and color.
 Historically, women and people of color have been paid far less than white males who perform the same (or similar) work.

 While the pay gap may have somewhat narrowed over time, female, African American and Latino workers still are paid far less than their white male counterparts who have the same level of education, training and experience.
 These forms of race, color and gender discrimination violate the law.

 In an effort to protect employees who want to learn whether they have been the victim of pay discrimination, the New Jersey Law Against Discrimination ("LAD") prohibits employers from retaliating against employees who ask a current or former coworker about their compensation or benefits.
-For more information about this legal protection please see our article: Governor Christie Signs Two New Employment Laws.Contact Us
+For more information about this legal protection please see our articles: Governor Christie Signs Two New Employment Laws and NYC Bans Salary Inquiries from Job Applicants.Contact Us

-If you have been underpaid for a discriminatory reason, then you should contact one of the New Jersey pay discrimination attorneys at Rabner Baumgart Ben-Asher & Nirenberg.
+If you have been underpaid for a discriminatory reason, then you should contact a New Jersey pay discrimination attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C.
 Our telephone number is (973) 744-4000.Related Articles

 If you would like to learn more about equal pay claims, we recommend you read one of the following articles on our Employment Law Blog: